Mechanical Engineering Summer Launch

 By taking ME 201 in the summer, you will complete one of the requirements for your Mechanical Engineering degree early, which will give you some additional flexibility in the Mechanical Engineering progression.

-Summer Launch participants live in Kronshage Hall.
+Summer Launch participants live in Humphrey Hall.
 Located along the UW–Madison lakeshore, this University Housing residence hall is a short walk to the College of Engineering campus.
 Rooms are fully furnished and have air conditioning during the program.
 Your roommate will be a fellow Summer Launch participant.
-You can move in beginning on Tuesday, July 23, before your SOAR session starts on July 24 or 25.
+You can move in beginning on Tuesday, July 21, before your SOAR session starts.
 If your parents are attending SOAR with you, they will need to find separate accommodations (the SOAR website has information about different options for them).

-Students with a binding Academic Year 2019-20 University Housing contract who rank Kronshage as their #1 preference by the hall preferences due date of May 1st may be able to keep their same room from the Summer Launch program for the Academic Year 2019-20.
+Students with a binding Academic Year 2020–21 University Housing contract who rank Humphrey as their #1 preference by the hall preferences due date of May 1 may be able to keep their same room from the Summer Launch program for the Academic Year 2020–21.
 More information on the hall preferences process can be found on the University Housing website.

 You will be able to use your Wiscard to pay for food during the program, and you can choose how much money you put on your Wiscard for this purpose.
 You may purchase food at several different locations across campus.
 For more information about dining on campus, see the University Housing dining page.